Admissions Information & Requirements

 Application and Guidelines:

 Please read the application requirements below before moving on to the online application.
-You will be required to upload your personal statement and resume during the application process.
+You will be required to upload your statement of purpose and resume during the application process.
 The application will also ask for the contact information for the persons who will write your letters of recommendation.
 This information will need to include an email address.

 If you are interested in the JD/MSW program please contact the College of Law.
 The College of Law has a unique admissions process independent of University Admissions.
 Please click http://www.law.fsu.edu for more information.

 THE GRE IS WAIVED FOR ALL APPLICANTS APPLYING THROUGH THE 2026 ADMISSIONS CYCLE.